 If you’re already in a career that is rewarding both personally and financially, it may seem unnecessary to go back and finish your degree.

 Your degree will prove to your employer that you have the knowledge and training needed to do the job.
-And the fact that you went back to school to complete it will show that you are motivated, disciplined and hard-working.
+The fact that you went back to school to complete it will show that you are motivated, disciplined, and hard-working.
 In addition to undergraduate degrees, there are also on-campus or online master’s and even on-campus or online PhD programs that you may be interested in looking into.

 Is a Degree Really Necessary to Advance in My Career?

-Chances are, it is!
 The job market is changing quickly.
 More people are vying for jobs, and employers are looking for the most educated and qualified candidates.

 Most companies prefer candidates with college experience, especially those who had completed a degree program.
 It might seem that your experience and seniority are enough to help you advance, but in today’s world, employers expect candidates to have a degree.
 Without it, you may not be able to reach the salary range or position you’re hoping for.

 Is It Harder to Go Back to College/School Later in Life?